Post-doctoral researcher Environmental Psychology (1.0 FTE)

 • a team player with good communication skills.

 Contract length: 22 months.We offer you in accordance with the Collective Labour Agreement for Dutch Universities:

 - a minimum salary of € 3,217 (salary scale 10, step 3) to a maximum of € 4.402 gross per month (salary scale 10) for a full-time position

 - a holiday allowance of 8% gross annual income and an 8.3% year-end bonus

-You may apply for this position until 17 November 2019 11:59pm Dutch local time by means of the electronic application form (click on "Apply" below on the advertisement on the university website).
+You can submit your application until 3 December 11:59pm / before 4 December 2020 Dutch local time (CET) by means of the application form (click on "Apply" below on the advertisement on the university website).

 Unsolicited marketing is not appreciated.

 Dr Thijs Bouman